chandrakellwan/Azure-Ai-Foundry-VirtualAgent/README.md

 | [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/Azure-Samples/get-started-with-ai-agents) | [![Open in Dev Containers](https://img.shields.io/static/v1?style=for-the-badge&label=Dev%20Containers&message=Open&color=blue&logo=visualstudiocode)](https://vscode.dev/redirect?url=vscode://ms-vscode-remote.remote-containers/cloneInVolume?url=https://github.com/Azure-Samples/get-started-with-ai-agents) |
 |---|---|

 Github Codespaces and Dev Containers both allow you to download and deploy the code for development.
-Once you have selected your environment, detailed instructions for options to deploy this solution can be found in [deployment](#deployment).
+You can also continue with local development.
+Once you have selected your environment, follow the instructions below to customize and deploy your solution.

 ### Prerequisites